Andy Reed OBE – Chair

 He is currently a FIFA match commissioner.
 Most recently between 2005 and 2008 he was CEO of the Irish FA, when he was also a member of the International Football Association board.

 Howard is also a visiting lecturer at Bucks New University.

 Outside sport he is chair of the Universal Flood and Pest Control Co Ltd. Howard was also a school governor for 19 years, 13 at Shaton College, Hong Kong and six at his old school, Ashlyns School, Berkhamsted.

 Howard was elected to the Sport and Recreation Alliance board in 2000 and was chair from 2001 to 2005.
 He was awarded an OBE in the 2013 New Year Honours List.

-Mike Power OBE – Director with responsibility for finance
+Mike Power OBE – Senior Director

 Mike is the former Chief Operating Officer (COO) in London's successful bid for the 2012 Olympic and Paralympic Games and subsequently COO for the first two years of the London Organising Committee of the Olympic and Paralympic Games (LOCOG).